leth02/Learning_Resources/README.md

 ## I. Backend/Infrastructure/Distributed Systems/Microservices
-I find that technical blogs from tech companies are a huge resource of knowledge and tech companies often update their blogs regularly.
+I find that technical blogs from tech companies are a huge resource of knowledge and tech companies also update their blogs regularly.

 **Java Microservices**